Beck-Online home access

 In OPUS the university’s publication server, you will find theses written in the Department of Business and Economics along with other selected academic articles.

-Students can create a new password for their library user account at any time via Bibkey To do so, log in to Bibkey using your general HWR Berlin ID (s_...).
+Students can create a (new) password for their library account via Bibkey at any time.
+To do this, log in via Bibkey with your HWR Berlin identifier (s _...).

 Black and white copiers for DIN A4 printing are available on both library sites.